Best Off-Roading Sites in Moab, UT

 Five Popular Moab Off-Road Trails

-The trails in Moab range in difficulty from flat, beginner-level roadways to challenging trails with sharp turns and steep drops, and Moab is a destination you can appreciate for its off-roading possibilities even if you are new to the activity.
+Moab, Utah OHV (off-highway vehicle) trails range in difficulty from flat, beginner-level roadways to challenging trails with sharp turns and steep drops, and Moab is a destination you can appreciate for its off-roading possibilities even if you are new to the activity.

-Take a look at these popular off-roading trails that deliver a thrilling experience you will not soon forget.
+Take a look at these popular off-roading and Jeep trails nearby that deliver a thrilling experience you will not soon forget.

 1. Colorado River Overlook